QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Results on real data

 We further conduct the analysis to evaluate the sensitivity of the derived synchrotron spectral index to the specific choice of QUIJOTE MFI input data.
 We examine how the results vary when the combined MFI map, considered as a baseline, is replaced with the individual frequency maps at 11 and 13 \GHz.
 When we consider only 11 \GHz\ map in the component separation, the resulting spectral index has a mean and standard deviation of $-3.09$ and $0.23$ respectively, indicating a systematic shift of only 2.1\% ($\delta \beta_s = 0.07$) compared to the baseline result obtained with the combined MFI data.
-The corresponding spectral index and uncertainty maps are shown in the upper and lower left panels of Figure~\ref{fig:mean_std_beta_s_data_11_13}, respectively.
+The corresponding spectral index and uncertainty maps are shown in the first and second panels of Figure~\ref{fig:mean_std_beta_s_data_11_13}, respectively.
 A visual comparison with Figure~\ref{fig:mean_std_beta_s_data} reveals that the overall morphology remains largely consistent, indicating that the 11 \GHz\ map alone provides a stable recovery of the synchrotron spectral structure.
 In contrast, when the 13 \GHz\ map is considered in cPILC, the results show a significant deviation.
-The derived spectral index and uncertainty maps for this case are displayed in the upper and lower right panels of Figure~\ref{fig:mean_std_beta_s_data_11_13}.
-These maps differ substantially from those obtained using either the combined MFI data or the 11 \GHz-only case, particularly in high SNR regions such as the Fan region and NPS.
-The mean and standard deviation of the spectral index in this scenario are found to be $-3.24 $ and $ 0.41$, respectively, with the increased dispersion reflecting the lower SNR of the 13 \GHz\ data.
+The derived spectral index and uncertainty maps for this case are displayed in the third and fourth panels of Figure~\ref{fig:mean_std_beta_s_data_11_13}.
+These maps differ substantially from those obtained using either the combined MFI data or the 11 \GHz-only case, particularly in high S/N regions such as the Fan region and NPS.
+The mean and standard deviation of the spectral index in this scenario are found to be $-3.24 $ and $ 0.41$, respectively, with the increased dispersion reflecting the lower S/N of the 13 \GHz\ data.
 We revisited the simulations to verify the origin of the large intrinsic scatter in $\beta_s$ when including the 13~\GHz\ channel in the cPILC analysis.
 Our simulation results yield a mean and standard deviation of $-2.95$ and $0.27$, respectively, representing an increase in dispersion of approximately 68\% compared to the case using only the 11~\GHz\ channel.
-This finding suggests that the inclusion of the 13~\GHz\ channel may, in fact, degrade the reconstruction of the moment maps and consequently the reliability of the inferred spectral index due to its lower SNR.
-Therefore, the joint use of both QUIJOTE MFI channels requires careful consideration to avoid the introduction of systematic uncertainties.
+This finding suggests that the analysis based on the 13~\GHz\ channel alone may, in fact, degrade the reconstruction of the moment maps and consequently the reliability of the inferred spectral index due to its lower S/N. On the other hand, the analysis based on 11 \GHz\ alone or combined maps 11 and 13 \GHz\ give consistent results.
+Therefore, we adopt the joint use of both QUIJOTE MFI channels as default for analysis in the subsequent section.